Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Acceleration Opportunities due to Compact Models and the Need for Special Support

-$\bullet$ Graph neural networks process large graphs, e.g., with thousands of vertices.
-Depending on the real-world interactions of the objects (modeled as vertices of graphs), the data corresponding to these graphs can inherently consist of unstructured sparsity \cite{hygcn, geng2019uwb}.
-For example, in processing large graphs with GCNs, many features of the vertices are local features that lead to zero values in adjacency matrices for remote nodes \cite{geng2019uwb}.
-Geng et al. \cite{geng2019uwb} showed that matrices of GCNs can be more than 90\% sparse.
+$\bullet$ GNNs process large graphs, e.g., with thousands of vertices.
+Depending on the real-world interactions of objects (vertices), data contain high (e.g., 75\%--99\%) or hyper (99\%+) unstructured sparsity \cite{hygcn, geng2020awb}.
+For example, in processing large graphs with GCNs, many features of vertices are local and lead to zeros in adjacency matrices for remote nodes \cite{geng2020awb}.
+GNN computations involve aggregation on sparse data and multiplications of dense matrices with dense or sparse matrices \cite{geng2020awb, zeng2020graphact}, which are often processed on separate modules of the accelerator (e.g., in HyGCN \cite{hygcn} and EnGN \cite{liang2020engn}).

 $\bullet$ Text corpus in text analytics applications leads to high sparsity since each document contains only a fraction of the words from the vocabulary.
 Such analytics applications include PCA for dimensionality reduction of the sparse data, support vector machines and regression for classification, collaborative filtering for the recommendation, and k-means for clustering the data \cite{mishra2017fine}.
-These operations involve multiplications of sparse matrices with dense or sparse vectors, where the sparsity of the input matrix can vary from 67\%--99\% \cite{mishra2017fine}.
+These operations involve multiplications of sparse matrices with dense or sparse vectors, where the matrix sparsity can vary from 67\% to 99\% \cite{mishra2017fine}.

+While we describe leveraging sparsity for ML models, applications of many domains, including linear algebra, graph processing, and scientific computing \cite{duff1977survey, hegde2019extensor}, can be accelerated by exploiting sparsity.

-Sparsity allows (i) \textit{eliminating ineffectual computations} i.e., saving execution time and energy consumption by processing only non-zero (NZ) data, (ii) \textit{reducing storage} by encoding tensors with only NZ values, which allows managing more data in on-chip memory and reduces DRAM accesses which are extremely energy-consuming \cite{chen2016eyerissdataflow, yang2018dnn, han2016eie, horowitz20141}, and (iii) improving speedup due to \textit{reduced communication requirements} for memory-bounded ML models.
+\mysubsubsection{Advantages} Sparsity allows (i) \textit{eliminating ineffectual computations}, i.e., reduces execution time and energy by processing only NZs, (ii) \textit{reducing storage} by encoding only NZ values, so more data fits in on-chip memory and off-chip memory accesses (extremely energy-consuming \cite{han2016eie, horowitz20141}) are reduced, and (iii) improving speedup due to \textit{reduced communication requirements} for data-intensive ML models.